 - racial, ethnic and religious intolerance

-- violence in individuals, in schools and communities, between groups and between nations.
+- violence in individuals, schools, and communities, between groups and between nations

 What is psychological or emotional trauma?

 The ability to recognize emotional trauma has changed radically over the course of history.
-Until recently psychological trauma was noted only in men after catastrophic wars.
-The women's movement in the sixties broadened the definition of emotional trauma to include physically and sexually abused women and children.
-Now, because of the discoveries made in the nineties–known as the decade of the brain–psychological trauma has further broadened its definition.
+Until recently, psychological trauma was noted only in men after wars.
+The women’s movement in the 1960s broadened the definition of emotional trauma to include physically and sexually abused women and children.
+Now, because of the discoveries made in the ’90s – known as the decade of the brain – psychological trauma has further broadened its definition.

 Recent research has revealed that emotional trauma can result from such common occurrences as an auto accident, the breakup of a significant relationship, a humiliating or deeply disappointing experience, the discovery of a life-threatening illness or disabling condition, or other similar situations.
 Traumatizing events can take a serious emotional toll on those involved, even if the event did not cause physical damage.

 Regardless of its source, an emotional trauma contains three common elements:

 - There was nothing the person could do to prevent it from happening

 It is not the event that determines whether something is traumatic to someone, but the individual’s experience of the event.
 And it is not predictable how a given person will react to a particular event.
 For someone who is used to being in control of emotions and events, it may be surprising – even embarrassing – to discover that something like an accident or job loss can be so debilitating.

 One way to tell the difference between stress and emotional trauma is by looking at the outcome – how much residual effect an upsetting event is having on our lives, relationships and overall functioning.
 Traumatic distress can be distinguished from routine stress by assessing the following:

 - How frequently you become upset